Skip to Content

 Will it Wash off of the Kids/Sidewalk?

 It will definitely wash off of children’s skin, though the food coloring might stick around until the next bath time or two.
-I recommend that kids wear clothing that can get dirty, since (depending on the food coloring you use) you might have some light spots.

 As far as the sidewalk, we left our drawings out for three days (just because that is how long it took to rain).
 They washed off easily!